+There is nothing more rewarding than standing in front of a mirror and seeing a nice six-pack staring back at you.
+Most times that is easier said than done, especially if have a condition that is known as diastasis recti.
 Although the term “diastasis recti” may sound as esoteric and foreign as much other medical jargon, it’s actually a fairly common condition that many people suffer with, often in silence.
-Moreover, the rather limited conversations surrounding diastasis recti almost always are focused on women during the postpartum period.
+Moreover, the rather limited conversations surrounding diastasis recti almost always focus on women during the postpartum period.
 However, diastasis recti can affect both men and women, and certainly doesn’t need to be preceded by pregnancy.

-Diastasis recti is a separation of the abdominal muscles, which can not only be troublesome from a cosmetic standpoint but also can have functional consequences.
-The good news is that there are some exercises for men with diastasis recti that can help heal damaged abdominal muscles and prevent further damage while working out.
-Diastasis recti exercises for men can be performed at home with minimal equipment and may reduce the symptoms and discomfort of unsupported abdominal muscles, improve the appearance of your abs, and strengthen your core.
-So, if you’re suffering from diastasis recti — or wondering if you might be — keep reading for a quick primer on diastasis recti and a guide to the best diastasis recti exercises for men.
+The good news is that there are some easy diastasis recti exercises for men that can help reduce the symptoms and discomfort of unsupported abdominal muscles, improve the appearance of your abs, and strengthen your core while helping prevent further separation of your abs.
+So, if you’re suffering from diastasis recti, or wondering if you might be, keep reading for a quick introduction to diastasis recti and a detailed rehab workout program with the best diastasis recti exercises for men.

 Diastasis recti is a separation between the right and left sides of the rectus abdominis muscles (your “six-pack” muscles) that run down the front of the trunk.
 Diastasis recti result in a gap that runs vertically down the center of your abdomen.
 It is caused by excess pressure exerted on the abdominal muscles and a stretching and thinning of the linea alba, which is the connective tissue that joins the right and left columns of the rectus abdominis.